AleX77NP/Periodic-snapshot-table-design/README.md

 data with operations such as `GROUP BY` and `SUM` in order to create weekly rows, since csv data is daily data.

-We save this result inside the `STAGING` table which is only used for this temp data, and is deleted after pipeline is finished.
+We save this result inside the `STAGING` table which is only used for this temporary data, and is deleted after pipeline is finished.

 Finally, we use `LEFT OUTER JOIN` on CUSTOMER_DIM table to insert weekly data for every user.